circleci/circleci-docs/jekyll/_cci2/env-vars.md

 For more information, read the documentation on [using the parameters declaration]({{site.baseurl}}/reusing-config/#using-the-parameters-declaration).

-Another possible method to interpolate values into your config is to use a `run` step to export environment variables to `BASH_ENV`, as shown below.
+Another possible method to "interpolate" values into your config is to use a `run` step to export environment variables to `BASH_ENV`, as shown below.

 ```yaml
 steps: